 Nomination & Remuneration Committee and Policy

 The Company has a Nomination & Remuneration Committee and has also adoptedNomination & Remuneration Charter and Remuneration/ Compensation Policy.
 Theconstitution of the Committee along with the terms of reference to the Committee is setout in the Corporate Governance Report.
-The Nomination and Remuneration Charter andCompensation Policy is available at http://scl.mehtagroup.com/policy/nomination-and-remuneration-charter andhttp://scl.mehtagroup.com/policy/compensation-policy
+The Nomination and Remuneration Charter andCompensation Policy is available at the following links: http://scl.mehtagroup.com/policy/nomination-and-remuneration-charter andhttp://scl.mehtagroup.com/policy/compensation-policy

-The Company has established a Vigil Mechanism / Whistle Blower Policy and the directorsand employees of the Company can approach the Audit Committee when they suspect or observeunethical practices malpractices non-compliances of company policies etc. The WhistleBlower Policy has been posted on the website Company at the following link:http://scl.mehtagroup.com/policy/whistle-blower-policy
+The Company has established a Vigil Mechanism / Whistle Blower Policy and the Directorsand employees of the Company can approach the Audit Committee when they suspect or observeunethical practices malpractices non-compliances of company policies etc. The WhistleBlower Policy has been posted on the website Company at the following link:http://scl.mehtagroup.com/policy/whistle-blower-policy

 Number of Board Meetings

 During the financial year under review four Board Meetings were held.
-The meetings24th day of May 2017 13th day of September 2017 9th day of November2017 and 8th day of February 2018.
+The meetings24th day of May 2018 14th day of August 2018 1st day of November 2018 and 13th day ofFebruary 2019.

 Energy Conservation Technology Absorption & Foreign Exchange Earnings and Outgo